lelandpaul/ringingroom/README.md

 `DELETE /api/user`:  Deletes user.

 `POST /api/user/reset_password`: Must include an `email` field in the request JSON; if that email is associated with an account, an email will be sent to reset the password to that account.
 (Note: For security reasons, this endpoint will always respond with code 200 OK, no matter what email address was included.)

+#### Keyboard & Controller parameters

+`GET /api/user/keybindings`: Gets all keybindings.
+Responds with a JSON including fields for each function (e.g "Call Bob" or "Ring left-hand bell"), with values a list of keybindings.
+(See `config.py` for the default keybindings and a list of all fields this will return.)

+`POST /api/user/keybindings`: Update a specific keybinding.
+Request must include a JSON with a single field named for one of the functions where the value is the complete list of keys bound to that function.
+Responds as per `GET /api/user/keybindings`.

+`DELETE /api/user/keybindings`: Reset either a specific keybinding or all keybindings.
+Request must include a *string* which is either a) the name of a specific keybinding function or b) the special key `ALL_KEYBINDINGS`.
+Responds as per `GET /api/user/keybindings`.

+`GET /api/user/controllers`: Gets all controller parameters.
+Responds with a JSON including fields for each parameter.
+See `config.py` for the default parameters and a list of all fields this will return.

+`POST /api/user/controllers`: Update a specific controller parameter.
+Request must include a JSON with a single field named for one of the controller parameters.
+Responds as per `GET /api/user/controllers`.

+`DELETE /api/user/controllers`: Resets *all* controller parameters.
+Requet body is ignored.
+Responds as per `GET /api/user/controllers`.

 ### My_Towers